Kaveeshamalindi/hogwarts-explorer/README.md

 ## 🎃 How to Run

+1. Download or clone the project.
-Just open `index.html` in your browser.
-No installation needed.
+2. Just open `index.html` in your browser.
+3. No installation needed.

 ---